ntjohn04/price-predict/README.md

 # price-predict

-this repository is not being worked on currently.
-It is a mess.

-Team Fortress 2 Hats
+Web-scraping, data processing, and modeling of Team Fortress 2 Hats